trash80/BlitterSynth/README.md

 Blitter Synth Max for Live instrument.

-Note: If you want to try it out, all you need is the BlitterSynth.amxd file.
-Drag and drop it into ableton or put it into your "Ableton/User Library/Presets/Instruments/Max Instrument" folder.
+Note: If you want to try it out, all you need is the BlitterSynthLivePack.alp file.
+Double click to install into Ableton Live.